 Company Secretary means a person appointed as a company secretary of the Company by the Directors under clause 18.

-Constitution means this Constitution as amended from time to time, and a reference to a particular clause is a reference to a clause of this Constitution.5
+Constitution means this Constitution as amended from time to time, and a reference to a particular clause is a reference to a clause of this Constitution.

+Corporate Member means a person admitted to the Company as a corporate member under clause 5.

 Corporations Act means the Corporations Act 2001 (Cth) as modified and amended from time to time and includes any regulations made under that Act and any exemption or modification to that Act applying to the Company.